Maurice Baring: Life and writings

+Personal life

 He was widely known socially, to some of the Cambridge Apostles, to The Coterie, and to the literary group associating with G. K. Chesterton and Hilaire Belloc in particular.
 He enjoyed close friendships with Dame Ethel Smyth (who produced a biography of him in 1938) and Enid Bagnold.

-He was staunch in his anti-intellectualism with respect to the arts, and a convinced practical joker.
+He was an accomplished reader and scholar of the Greek and Latin classics, and fluent in five or six modern languages.
+His friend the career diplomat Sir Ronald Storrs wrote that Baring was, "equally at home with the greatest writers of English, French, Italian, Spanish, German, Latin, and Greek; with the then almost startling additions of Danish and Russian literature."
+However he tended to conceal rather than display his learning, and was staunch in his anti-intellectualism with respect to the arts, and a convinced practical joker.

-Previously an agnostic, he converted to Roman Catholicism in 1909, "the only action in my life which I am quite certain I have never regretted."
+Previously an agnostic, he converted to Roman Catholicism in 1909, which he described in his autobiography as "the only action in my life which I am quite certain I have never regretted."
 Speaking from personal experience, however, he once advised Belloc to "never, never, never talk theology or discuss the Church with those outside it.
 People simply do not understand what you are talking about and they merely (a) get angry and (b) come to the conclusion that one doesn't believe in the thing oneself and that one is simply doing it to annoy."

 Legacy

-Baring is remembered in verse in Belloc's Cautionary Verses: